 To encourage and provide a platform for this unique technology to be shared with the community at large, we are offering a travel grant of up to £2,000 to any mass photometry users wishing to present their work featuring mass photometry at a scientific conference.
 The travel grant is designed to offset the cost of travel and any related expenses, to a conference of the applicant’s choice.

-Applications will be judged by a panel of scientists based on the basis of novelty, impact and scientific merit.
+Applications will be evaluated by a select panel based on novelty, impact, and scientific merit.

 Frequently asked questions